 Sammie has worked with MEANS for more than two years, starting as an Outreach Volunteer, then becoming the Appalachian Regional Coordinator, and currently serving as Chief Operating Officer.
 She has a history of service with public health nonprofits both in the United States with SOS Children’s Villages and abroad with Lea Toto in Nairobi, Kenya.
 Sammie received the President’s Volunteer Service Award from former President Obama for her work with MEANS in 2016, and continues to work with MEANS to grow and expand its impact nationally.
 In her free time, Sammie loves going on runs and taking advantage of the DC restaurant scene

 Senior Project Manager

 Rachel started as an Outreach Intern and quickly rose through the ranks to Senior Project Manager.
 She conducts outreach in the Northeast, coordinates the Rhode Island Department of Health partnership, and assists the team with grant writing.
 As a volunteer for her local food pantry, she has the opportunity to serve 125 families every week.
 In her free time, she enjoys being outdoors and traveling!

-Renee is a freshman at American University majoring in Journalism and Business Administration.
-She is joined the MEANS Team in January as a Grant Writer.
+Renee is a sophomore at American University majoring in Journalism and Business Administration.
+She joined the MEANS Team in January 2019 as a Grant Writer.
 Renee has volunteered with local health centers in her hometown and has previously been a lifeguard for CampDewitt.
 In her free time Renee enjoys reading and watching Netflix.